natanfudge/fabric-docs/docs/modding-tutorials/miscellaneous/armor.md

 }
 ```

-Now you can finally place your textures here in `src/main/resources/assets/minecraft/textures/models/armor/`.
-Keep in mind that they're separated in 2 pictures. \(Use vanilla textures for reference.\)
+Now you can finally place your textures here in
+`src/main/resources/assets/minecraft/textures/models/armor/`.
+Keep in
+mind that they're separated in 2 pictures.
+(Use vanilla textures for
+reference.)

-If you followed everything, you should now be able to have a full armor set!
+If you followed everything, you should now be able to have a full armor
+set\!